rickwag/Stoppy/README.md

 # StopWatch
- Timer made using Qt Quick and python
+ Stopwatch made using Qt Quick and python